 After being a late starter to the Rick and Morty animated series on Adult Swim, I’ve been amazed repeatedly with each passing episode.
 The amount of Easter eggs, pop culture items, and political satire scattered throughout an episode are enough to keep you happy for days on end.

 With endless possibilities and stories, fans’ imaginations have been running rampant on the internet with fan theories and thoughts on the show’s premise of endless multiverses.
-While some may seem far-fetched and silly upon first glance, they are all very plausible if you consider the hints dropped throughout the two and a half seasons thus far.
+While some may seem far-fetched and silly at first glance, they are all very plausible if you consider the hints dropped throughout the two and-a half-seasons thus far.

-While there are many theories about the two being one and the same, there’s also enough reason to believe that they’re not.
+While there are many Rick and Morty theories about the two being one and the same, there’s also enough reason to believe that they’re not.
 For starters, at this point, there’s no real resemblance between the two.
-Also, the intelligence levels are polar opposites.
+Also, their intelligence levels are polar opposites.
 In addition to this, in a recent chat, the co-creators assured viewers that they weren’t planning to use time travel as a plot device, which makes the theory a little more difficult to be plausible.
 However, it’s still not impossible.

 Theory #2: Morty isn’t Rick’s First

 The inverse here could also be possible.
-Perhaps Rick C-137 isn’t the Rick from that multiverse, while the Morty is.
+Perhaps Rick C-137 isn’t the Rick from that multiverse, while Morty is.